nguyenhuuduy6592/defituna-pnl/improvements/lending-feature-plan.md

    - Display token icon, name, key metrics
    - Implement responsive design for all screen sizes

-3. **Build Pool List Component** (Priority: HIGH) (Status: NOT STARTED)
+3. **Build Pool List Component** (Priority: HIGH) (Status: COMPLETED)
-   - Create grid layout for pool cards
+   - Create grid layout for pool cards ✅
-   - Implement loading and error states
+   - Implement loading and error states ✅
-   - Add empty state for when no pools are available
+   - Add empty state for when no pools are available ✅
+   - Implement responsive design for all screen sizes ✅

 4. **Add Sorting and Filtering** (Priority: MEDIUM) (Status: NOT STARTED)
    - Implement sorting by APY, TVL, utilization